tjmcmanus/Journey-to-AI/labs/gettingstarted/getstarted.md

  - Choose Profile and settings.
 **Note** this is also the location where you can Log out of the web client)
 ![image](./images/media/image32.png)
-1. Review the things you can change in your Profile, then review Permissions.
-  **Note** in Permissions, your user has all permissions to allow you to do anything required in the workshop lab exercises.
+1. Review the things you can change in your Profile, then review Permissions.<br/>**Note** in Permissions, your user has all permissions to allow you to do anything required in the workshop lab exercises.
 In the real world, your permissions would be more limited and controlled by an administrator.
   ![image](./images/media/image33.png)![](./images/media/image34.png)
 1. Now review Git Integrations Generate API key and New token.
   ![image](./images/media/image35.png)